- Department of Economics

 The registrar determines the credit that will be given for courses taken elsewhere.
 Single courses in quarter or trimester systems usually receive less than one Tufts credit.
 Courses that span a full academic year usually receive two Tufts credits.
 Tufts has transitioned to a new semester hours system; one economics credit in our old system has become three or four semester-hour units (SHUs) in our new system.

-Additional approved economics or mathematics credits may be transferred and will count as credits toward the minimum number of credits for graduation.
+One or two transfer credits for Principles of Economics plus two approved credits from one semester of study abroad or three approved credits from two semesters of study abroad.
+Additional approved economics or mathematics credits may be transferred and will count as credits toward the minimum number credits for graduation.

 One or two transfer credits for Principles of Economics plus one additional credit in economics.
 Any additional economics credits count as credits toward the minimum credits for graduation.